conormkelly/yts-cli/README.md

 ## How It Works

 1. **Transcript Fetching**: YTS uses the `youtube-transcript-api` Python package to fetch video transcripts.
-It automatically handles auto-generated captions and multiple language support.
+It automatically handles auto-generated captions.

 2. **AI Processing**: The transcript is processed using a local LLM (default: llama-3.2-3b-instruct) to generate a coherent summary.
 The summary is streamed in real-time to provide immediate feedback.

-3. **Output Generation**: The summary is formatted in Markdown and either displayed in the terminal or saved to a file.
+3. **Output Generation**: The summary is formatted in Markdown and displayed in the terminal, optionally being saved to a file.

 ## Development